rylew2/portfolio-rylew/content/book/managerspath.md

 > As technical senior managers, we bring special skills to an organization.
 In particular, we bring a willingness to embrace and drive changes as needed. ...
 We understand that technology evolves quickly, and we want our organizations to evolve to keep up with these changes. ...
 It's not enough to be a change agent; we have to create an organization that can successfully follow through on the changes we want to push.

-Roles like CTO, VP, head of engineering are not just being a positive technical force, but also about being a leader, understanding the current landscape of your business and futures, making hard decisions without perfect information, understanding how to play politics in a productive way, and a willingness to still deliver on decisions you disagree with.
+Roles such as CTO, VP, and Head of Engineering extend beyond being a positive technical force; they also encompass leadership, understanding the current and future business landscape, making hard decisions without perfect information, understanding how to play politics in a productive way, and a willingness to still deliver on decisions you disagree with.
 There are a few categories of tasks that any general manager might take on (from the _High Output Management_ book):

 -   **Info Gathering/Sharing** - Sitting in meetings, reading/writing emails/slack messages, talking to people one on one, and gathering perspectives.
 The goal is to synthesize large quantities of info, teasing out critical pieces
 -   **Nudging** - Reminding people of their commitments by asking questions instead of giving orders.
 It's easier to nudge by asking questions that guide a team rather than more forceful suggestions